 Strada of Dubrovnik

-After filling up your water bottles you get deeper in the old city through the Strada.
+After filling up your water bottles, you get more rooted in the old city through the Strada.

 That is the main street of the Old City of Dubrovnik.
 You will see thousands walking up and down here, both in day and night.
 There are all kinds of stores, restaurants, sweet shops.

-Strada ends up to Church of St Blaise square where many sit to admire the surrounding architecture before moving on to the museums and the narrow alleys, or to the small harbors at the opposite side.
+Strada ends up to Church of St Blaise square (the Patron Saint) and the Baroque Cathedral is also here.
+Many sit to admire the surrounding architecture before moving on to the museums and the narrow alleys, or the small harbors at the opposite side.

 Here is a video from the square at the far end of Strada.